 A major limitation (in my opinion the most important limitation) to the data here is that it doesn't include crimes not reported to police.
 Based on victimization surveys that ask people both if they were victimized and if they reported that crime, we know that the majority of crimes are not reported.
 This probably won't matter when looking at a single city for a short period of time - the population won't change too much so even underreporting of crime will be consistent underreporting.
 The issue becomes serious when looking at a city with major population changes or comparing multiple cities as their population may have very different reporting practices.
 There's no easy solution here but it is an important aspect of understanding crime data that you should keep in mind.
 For a full breakdown of reporting rates broken down by crime and a number of characteristics about the crime and victim (and reasons for not reporting), see Tables 91-105 (pages 98-114) in this report on the National Crime Victmization Survey from 2008.

 Using the rate helps deal with population changes that could lead to changes in crime merely because of that change but it isn't without its drawbacks.
 The main drawback with using a rate is that it assumes equal risk of victimization, which we know isn't correct.
 For example, when looking at rape, a crime that affects 6 times as many women as men (according to the 2016 National Crime Victimation Survey Table 6, page 9), yet the rate is based on total population in that city (the UCR does not differentiate victims by gender but other data sets, such as NIBRS do, allowing for better rates.).
 Other crimes require even more granular rates.
 Murder victims are predominantly young men, but this differs by type of murder - domestic violence victims are mostly women.
+Also, consider that population comes from those who live in the city and doesn't include people like tourists or people who work in that city but live elsewhere yet can still be victimized in the city.
 So while rates are probably better than counts as it lets you control for population, consider exactly who that population is, and how risk changes within that population.